19:40 PM, 21st November 2022, About 10 months ago 49

 This is because the £100,000 of finance costs are added to their taxable income if they remain as individual landlords.
 Their taxable income would then be £230,000, i.e. £115,000 each.

-The entire cost of the car can be offset against the company profits and the tax on the “benefit in kind” is just a fraction of the cost of a car with a combustion engine.
+The entire cost of electric cars can be offset against the company profits and the tax on the “benefit in kind” is just a fraction of the cost of a car with a combustion engine.

 I read and hear so much negative commentary in regards to “double taxation” when it comes to incorporation and extracting money in the form of dividends and I am shocked at how few people have actually thought this through.